Kung0605/Debug-Support-for-Aquila-core/readme.md

 ### Debug Memory (dm_mem)

 This is a 16kB memory interface of Debug Module, the functionality of this module are listed below:
 - **Debug Rom** (For execution-based debug):<br>In reality, halting a core by stopping the clock is difficult to implement, so it is not a good idea to do that in our design.
-Instead, when a halt request is comming, the PC will be set to the predefined *halt address*, which contains a loop consists of a set of instructions.
+Instead, when a halt request is coming, the PC will be set to the predefined *halt address*, which contains a loop consists of a set of instructions.
 > The content of Debug Rom are reference from [Rocket-Chip's debug rom](https://github.com/chipsalliance/rocket-chip/blob/master/scripts/debug_rom/debug_rom_nonzero.S)
 - **Debug Ram**:
     - Program Buffer:<br>User can write arbitrary instruction into Program Buffer to force the core to do anything.